parrt/msds501/notes/computation.md

 Other than transferring data to and from memory, processors primarily perform arithmetic operations, such as "cost + tax".
 Processors can also conditionally or repeatedly execute operations.

 When mapping real-world problems to pseudocode, you'll follow the program or function work plan and eventually work backwards from the desired result to identify a suitable sequence of operations.
-These operations will either map to our high level [programming patterns](operations.md) or to the lower level patterns described here.
+These operations will either map to our high level [programming operations](operations.md) or to the lower level pseudocode patterns described here.

-If you can't identify a higher level pattern for a piece of the problem, try to map it to a conditional operation or a loop around one or more operations.
+If you can't identify a higher level operation for a piece of the problem, try to map it to a conditional operation or a loop around one or more operations.

 For conditionals, you have to identify the conditional Boolean expression and the operation or operations that should be executed conditionally: